How to Create Passive Income from Real Estate

 Here are seven ways to earn passive income through real estate.

 Long-term rentals are the classic method for generating passive income in real estate.
 You find a tenant for your property, the tenant moves in, and they start paying rent.
-Assuming you made a smart investment property purchase, the rent should cover any mortgage payment and all your ongoing expenses.
-And there should be enough left over for you to pocket some passive income every month.
+Assuming you made a smart purchase, the rent should cover any mortgage payment and all ongoing expenses.
+There should also be enough left over for you to pocket some passive income every month.

 The big benefit of long-term rentals is the potential to grow your income in multiple ways.
 You get: